 1/2 gallon of water

 Clean with rag or soft brush.
 Absorb moisture with a dry cloth.
-Also works on upholstery, but always test a small area first.
+Also works on upholstery.

 1/2 teaspoon of liquid dish soap

-Since newer glass is thinner, and therefore dries quicker omit the soap and use vinigar and water.
+Since newer glass is thinner, and therefore dries quicker, omit the soap and use vinegar and water.